David Merrick: Personal life

-Merrick was married six times to five women.
+Merrick was married six times to five women:

 His first marriage was to fellow native-St. Louisan Leonore Beck.
 They married January 16, 1938, and divorced on January 11, 1963.

 His second wife, Jeanne Gibson, was a Kentucky-born Broadway press agent.
 They met at the Savoy Hotel in London, where Gibson was working as the hotel’s press consultant.
 She became pregnant in 1962, while Merrick was still married to Beck.
 Their daughter, Cecilia Ann Merrick, was born January 1963.
 Gibson and Merrick were married from spring 1963 until October 1966.

-He married Etan Aronson (born February 1944), a Swedish model and former flight attendant, twice.
+He married Etan Aronson (February 24, 1944 - July 26, 2023), a Swedish model and former flight attendant, twice.
 They first married in September 1969, and divorced in Mexico three weeks later, but the divorce was not finalized in America until 1976.
 Together, they had a daughter, Marguerita Merrick (born September 1972).

 On July 1, 1982, Merrick married actor Karen Prunczik, who originated the role of Anytime Annie and filled in for a week playing the lead character Peggy Sawyer in Merrick’s 42nd Street.
 They divorced in 1983.

 Merrick and Aronson married for the second time on Tuesday, August 30, 1983 in Greenwich, Connecticut.
 In the late 1980s, they adopted two children, Olivia Merrick (born May 1988) and Carl Christian Merrick (born July 1987), although in 1994 Merrick petitioned the court to cancel the adoption.
 Merrick and Aronson divorced again in October 1999, after lengthy divorce proceedings.

-Merrick met Natalie Lloyd (born Natalie Ting Teresa in Shanghai in 1954) in the late 1980s when she was working as a receptionist in the office of William Goodstein, Merrick’s lawyer.
+Merrick met Natalie Lloyd (born Natalie Ting Lloyd, Shanghai, 1954; formerly married to Jose Teresa) in the late 1980s when she was working as a receptionist in the office of William Goodstein, Merrick's lawyer.
 They started living together almost immediately, while Merrick was still married to Aronson.
-Merrick and Lloyd married November 1999, less than six months before Merrick’s death on April 25, 2000.
+Merrick and Lloyd married on November 23, 1999 in Dallas, Texas, less than six months before Merrick’s death on April 25, 2000.

 Honors

 In 1965, Merrick received the Golden Plate Award of the American Academy of Achievement.

-In 2001, Merrick was inducted into the St. Louis Walk of Fame.
+In 2001, he was inducted into the St. Louis Walk of Fame.